Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 #### Exercise 01: Scaffold a new project

+If not done yet - please checkout https://github.com/aperto-frontend/veams-workshop-2017.git first

-1. Goto folder /exercises/01-veams-cli-setup`
+1. Goto folder `/exercises/01-veams-cli-setup`
-1. Scaffold a new project and select jQuery as JS lib and Bourbon Neat as SCSS framework (use defaults for all other prompts)
+1. Scaffold a new project and select **jQuery** as JS lib and **Bourbon Neat** as SCSS framework (use defaults for all other prompts)
 1. As soon as scaffolding process has finished start the project

 ---